padrinobook/padrinobook/01-introduction.md

 Before we start make that you have installed the following packages: `make, g++, wget` and `unzip`.

-First, you need to get the ruby version (you can find others versions [here](http://ftp.ruby-lang.org/pub/ruby/)):
+First, you need to get the Ruby version (you can find others versions [here](http://ftp.ruby-lang.org/pub/ruby/)):

     $ cd ~/.rbenv/versions
     $ wget http://ftp.ruby-lang.org/pub/ruby/ruby-1.9.2-p290.zip

-Under `.rbenv/versions` you will find all the different installed ruby versions.
+Under `.rbenv/versions` you will find all the different installed Ruby versions.
 Next it:

     $ unzip ruby-1.9.2-p290.zip